natsuhiko/DynamicPGS/README.md

 ## 0. Installation

-You just need to download or clone the repo
+You just need to download or clone the package where your genotype data (in plink2 PGEN format) is visible:
 ```
 git clone https://github.com/natsuhiko/DynamicPGS.git
 cd DynamicPGS